Language Placement Examinations

 Final Examinations

 Barnard examinations are given under the Honor Code, which states that students engage with integrity in all of their academic pursuits, including the proper use and care for all print, electronic, or other academic resources.
-Faculty members are expected to report any violation to the Dean of Studies.
+Faculty members are expected to report any violation to the Deans' Office of Advising and Support.

-Students who wish to leave the room before the end of the examination period will submit their blue books to the instructor.
-If students become ill during the course of the examination, they must notify the instructor and go to the College Physician, Brooks Hall, Lower Level.
-If less than an hour has expired, a grade of X will be recorded on the transcript and they will take a deferred examination.
-If students remain for more than one hour of a three-hour examination or more than 40 minutes of a two-hour examination, she will be graded on the work she has completed, with the uncompleted work scored as 0.
+Students who wish to leave the room before the end of the examination period must submit all exam materials to the instructor/proctor.
+If students become ill during the course of the examination, they must notify the instructor/proctor and call Primary Care Health Services immediately to be seen as soon as possible.
+If less than an hour of a three-hour exam (or fewer than 40 minutes of a two-hour exam) has expired, the student is eligible to request a deferred examination.
+If a student continues the exam beyond this point, they will be graded on the work they have completed, with the uncompleted work scored as zero.

 Deferred Final Examinations

-Deferred final examinations, given in September and January (see College Calendar), are permitted only for those students who were absent from the regular examinations for reasons of illness or emergency and who have received authorization from their instructors and the Dean of Studies Office.
+Deferred final examinations, given in September and January (see College Calendar), are permitted only for those students who were absent from the regular examinations for reasons of illness or emergency and who have received authorization from their instructors and the Deans' Office for Advising and Support.

 Requests for absence from final exams for reasons of health or other emergencies must be reported to the instructor and to a student's class dean on the day of the examination and then a Request for Deferred Exam form should be submitted to the Registrar's Office.